randyqx/rpki/xenial-ca.md

     Parent calls us 'f1400649-ab90-4332-b7e3-3da6b7e44cdb'
     Wrote /root/CA-data/RGnet.3336711f-25e1-4b5c-9748-e6c58bef82a5.repository-request.xml
     This is the file to send to the repository operator

+### The Publicatin Handshake

-In my example, my CA needed a repository, and we are assuming that we will also host it.
-So my CA should accept its own offer made above
+In this example, our CA needed a repository, and we are assuming that we will also host it.
+So our CA should send the file received above to the server chosen to host its repository.
+In this case, that it itself, so it configures itself as its publication server.

     # rpkic configure_publication_client RGnet.3336711f-25e1-4b5c-9748-e6c58bef82a5.repository-request.xml
     This might be an offer, checking